rmcanany/SolidEdgeHousekeeper/HelpTopics.md

 <details open><summary><h3 style="margin:0px; display:inline-block"><img src="My%20Project/media/spacer.png"><img src="Resources/icons8_Folder_16.png"><img src="My%20Project/media/spacer.png">Selection</h3></summary>

-You can select files by folder, subfolder, top-level assembly, top-level folder, or list.
+You can select files individually, or by folder, subfolder, top-level assembly, or list.
 There can be any number of each, in any combination.

 Another option is to drag and drop files from Windows File Explorer.
 You can use drag and drop and the toolbar in combination.